Units, groups, classes, and branches

 Branch meetings, classes, and unit events are facilitated by the branch.
 Every week, the village organizes events for each group’s classes.
 The events take place between Monday and Thursday.
 As summarized in Table 3, If a village’s branches have their branch meeting at 9 AM on Sunday, the village will have its weekly events on Monday, while the one whose branches had their meeting at 10 will have its events on Tuesday, and so forth.

 Just like the Sunday classes, weekday village events are organized on class basis.
-This means that in a month, on the first and third weeks, singles and marrieds have their events, while on the second and fourth weeks, males and females have their events.
+This means that in a month, on the first and third weeks, the single and partnered have their events, while on the second and fourth weeks, males and females have their events.

 Since weekday events involve all branches, there is even greater variety in interactions, due to the larger number of participants involved.
 This influences the nature of events held.
 For instance, on Sunday, there may be just 5 teenagers in a branch.
 Assuming other branches have a similar number, the weekday event will easily have 50 teenagers, who can engage in different events.